Ferries to the Faroe Islands

 Ferries from Denmark to the Faroe Islands

 Ferries from Iceland to the Faroe Islands

-Travelling from Iceland to the Faroe Islands?
-Then you can board the MS Norrona from the East Coast of Iceland in Seydisfjordur where you'll be able to sail from there to Torshavn on the Faroe Islands in around 20 hours.
-In most cases this is a night crossing.
-On board the MS Norrona there is plenty to do to stay entertained during your crossing.
+Are you travelling from Iceland to the Faroe Islands?
+Then you can board the MS Norrona from the East Coast of Iceland in Seydisfjordur, where you can sail from there to Torshavn on the Faroe Islands in around 20 hours.
+In most cases, this is a night crossing.
+On board the MS Norrona, there is plenty to do to stay entertained during your crossing.

 Ferries between the various Faroe Islands

-As the Faroes consist of 18 different Islands a popular way of travelling from inlands Island to Island you can board on of the Faroese ferries.
-The ferry schedule between the various destinations within the Faroes like Torshavn, Tovroyri, Sorvagur, Hvannasund, Skopun, Sandur or one of the other Islands can also be found on SSL.fo – the Faroese website on public transport.
-On this site you can also find several domestic buses.
+As the Faroes consist of 18 different Islands, a popular way of traveling from inland Island to the island is to board one of the Faroese ferries.
+The ferry schedule between the various destinations within the Faroes like Torshavn, Tovroyri, Sorvagur, Hvannasund, Skopun, Sandur, or one of the other Islands can also be found on SSL.fo – the Faroese website on public transport.
+On this site, you can also find several domestic buses.